asyncbridge/tsinghua-tencent-100k/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

 Tsinghua-Tencent-100K is a benchmark for traffic-sign detection and classification.
 It provides 100,000 images containing 30,000 traffic-sign instances.
 It is focused on small object detection in real world.
-According to the paper, "A typical traffic-sign might be say 80 × 80 pixels, in a 2000 × 2000 pixel image, or just 0.2% of the image."
+According to the paper, it said "A typical traffic-sign might be say 80 × 80 pixels, in a 2000 × 2000 pixel image, or just 0.2% of the image.".
 It means that the small objects such as traffic-sign occupy the very small proportion in input image.

-This benchmark is built by Caffe and Ubuntu 14.04.
+This benchmark is built by Caffe and installed in Ubuntu 14.04.
 I summarized how to setup this benchmark and learning/testing the CNN model which is proposed from this paper.
 I also added some codes for my experiment.

 ## Table of Contents
 * [Requirements: Hardware](#requirements-hardware)